 Your well-meaning friend may then ask: Does that mean you should avoid all those triggers, so you don’t fill your bucket?
 Au contraire!
 Trigger avoidance strategies generally don’t work.
 Instead, the best prevention strategy is to drain water out of your bucket (picture a spigot here) by taking steps toward your core health: getting good sleep, exercise, nutrition and stress management, all of which builds up your migraine resistance.
 Which brings us to one last metaphor.

 This explanation focuses on how your level of migraine resistance can protect you from attacks — and how you can raise that level so that you’re even more resistant to attacks.
-It’s a great way to explain to people (and, perhaps, to yourself) why self-care activities are such an important part of migraine management.
+It’s a great way to explain to people (and, perhaps, to yourself) why self-care activities are so important for migraine management.
 “Threshold theory” is a favorite metaphor of the Jefferson Headache Center for its emphasis on the affirmative, productive steps a person can take to prevent migraines.
 It goes like this:

 - Everyone has a certain level of vulnerability to migraine, their “threshold.”
-It’s your own internal boundary line where, if you’re pushed over that limit, you’re likely to have an attack.
+It’s like your own internal boundary.
+If you’re pushed over that limit, you’re likely to have an attack.

-- If you have a low threshold, you’re very vulnerable to having a migraine, and even slight variations in your environment threaten to put you over the limit, like a change in barometric pressure, or a strong smell.
+- If you have a low threshold, you’re very vulnerable to having a migraine attack.
+Even slight variations in your environment threaten to put you over the limit, like a change in barometric pressure, or a strong smell.

-- If your threshold is high, you’re less vulnerable to such changes and can withstand a lot more stimulation before being pushed into a migraine attack.
+- If your threshold is high, you’re less vulnerable to such changes.
+That means you can withstand a lot more stimulation before having a migraine attack.

-- You can raise your threshold by engaging in activities that boost your core health: good sleep, exercise, nutrition and stress management.
-Literally anything you do in any of those realms will work to raise your threshold to a higher level of migraine protection.
+- You can raise your threshold by consistently engaging in activities that boost your core health.
+That includes good sleep, exercise, nutrition and stress management.
+Literally anything you do in any of those realms will raise your threshold to a higher level of migraine protection.